Use Discipline to give instructions, not punishment

 Ignore undesired behaviors (whining or sulking)

-VI.
+VII.
 Share adequate time with children

 Participate in activities at school and sports